Phoenix Area Service

 What does a condenser fan motor do?

-It turns the outdoor fan blade so air moves through the condenser coil and heat can leave the system.
+The condenser fan motor turns the outdoor fan blade so air moves through the condenser coil.
+That airflow helps the outdoor unit reject heat.

 Can a bad capacitor look like a bad fan motor?

 Yes.
-A weak capacitor can keep a good motor from starting, so testing matters.
+A weak capacitor can keep a good fan motor from starting.
+CTS tests the capacitor before condemning the motor.

-What should be checked with the fan motor?
+What should be checked with the condenser fan motor?

 Licensed Local HVAC Service